travellingsky/blog/content/punta-cana-domican-republic.md

 ---
-title: Visit Punta Cana – Dominican Republic
+title: 10 fun things to do in Punta Cana
 date: 2019-09-01
-description: Punta Cana – Dominican Republic - with beautiful weather and a great excursion to Saona Island
+description: Visit Punta Cana in the Dominican Republic with beautiful weather and a great excursion to Saona Island.
+Read our 10 best activities to do while in Punta Cana for a vacation of a lifetime.
 type: post
 image: "/uploads/puntacana.jpg"
 categories: